ikm4rkov/RawReadsProcessor/README.md

 Version 1.0 (CPP) - only single-end file input, old verison (old read forming method, will skip the last read unless you add '\n@'.
 Version 1.1 (CPP) - single-end and paired-end input.
-The algorithm is non-greedy, that's why EndsProcessor was added.
-ConvertDesqSeq splits the description sequence into two for EndsProcessor.
+The algorithm is non-greedy, it will process the first match.
+EndsProcessor is position-based, it will process either 5' or 3' specified.

 Allows grammar: